Tejasvk/Tejasvk.github.io/_pages/about.md

 My research background provides me the emotional tenacity required to navigate in the uncertain/unexplored waters.

 I am in the process of updating my [GitHub](https://github.com/Tejasvk).
-If would like to see some code samples, please feel free to ask.
+If would like to see some more code samples, please feel free to ask.